tarek-bouras/BigData101/README.md

 4. **ELT Process with Python and MongoDB:**
    - Detailed exploration of the ELT process.
    - Hands-on implementation using Python, Pandas, Requests, CSV, PyMongo, and Matplotlib.
+   - (*In this workshop, we opted for a straightforward and beginner-friendly approach to big data.
+Instead of delving into advanced tools like Hadoop and Apache, we focused on simplicity.
+Using Python and MongoDB, along with libraries such as Pandas and Matplotlib, participants can easily grasp fundamental concepts without unnecessary complexity.
+This streamlined process is designed to provide a clear introduction to big data for those who may be new to the subject.*)

 ## Workshop Structure